orsonteodoro/gcf2/README.md

 Steps 10-12 is in testing.
 DO NOT USE.

-Step 4 is to make a unCFIed backup of the @system set in /bak before breaking it.
+Step 4 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build process.
 If breakage is encountered, you can restore parts from this /bak image.
-This step can be skipped if your planning to skip CFIed @system.
+This step can be skipped if your planning to skip CFIed
+@system.
 You may also use an unpacked stage3 tarball or copied image of / instead of emerging @system again.
 CFI will tell you the library or program that caused the CFI violation, all you need to do is replace that exe or lib from /bak.